1. INTRODUCTION AND TERMS

 8. WHERE YOUR DATA IS HELD

-Your data is stored by us and our processors in the UK, EEA or in a country where an adequacy decision has been made by the European Data Protection Board (EDPB) (e.g. EU-US Privacy Shield).
+Your data is stored by us and our processors in the UK or EEA.
+Where your personal data is transferred outside of the UK or the EEA, we consider that an adequacy decision has been made by the European Data Protection Board (EDPB) permitting the transfer of data to that country.

 9. APPLICATIONS TO WORK FOR US